 If you have a University appointment, you may be enrolled in a health insurance plan as a benefit of your employment.
 The University will pay a portion of the cost for your (and your dependents’) coverage, but you will also be responsible for a portion of the cost.
 In addition, you will be required to purchase medical evacuation and repatriation coverage.

 The insurance premiums are determined annually.
-Refer to the Student Medical Insurance website for current costs.
+Refer to the Student Health Insurance website for current costs.

-Complete the Enrollment Form for International Student Health Insurance, and submit it along with payment to UB's Student Medical Insurance Office, 1Capen, North Campus.
+Complete the Enrollment Form for International Student Health Insurance, and submit it along with payment to UB's Student Health Insurance Office, 1Capen, North Campus.

 To have your policy reviewed, the first step is to complete the International Health Insurance Waiver Form.
-Then, your policy will be reviewed by the Student Medical Insurance Office.
+Then, your policy will be reviewed by the Student Health Insurance Office.